Hysen Memolla: Hajduk Split

 He signed as a free agent for HNK Hajduk Split on 4 July 2016, after passing successfully a trial.
-Memolla made his Hajduk debut in a Round 3 Prva HNL match against RNK Split at Park Mladeži in a 0-1 win for Hajduk.
+Memolla made his Hajduk debut in a Round 3 Prva HNL match against RNK Split at Park Mladeži in a 0–1 win for Hajduk.
 His contract was prolonged for two further years after he established himself as a first-team player.

 Salernitarna

-Memolla did not feature in a single game in the 2018-19 season after being replaced in the starting line up by André Fomitschow and Domagoj Bradarić.
+Memolla did not feature in a single game in the 2018–19 season after being replaced in the starting line up by André Fomitschow and Domagoj Bradarić.
 He was eventually moved to Hajduk's 2nd team and placed on transfer list.
 On 24 January 2019, he terminated his contract with Hajduk and joined the Serie B side Salernitana.

 KPV

-On 12 August 2019, he moved to Finland and signed with KPV.
+On 12 August 2019, he moved to Finland and signed with Kokkolan Palloveikot (KPV) in Veikkausliiga.

 Diósgyőr

 Half year later, he signed to Hungary with Diósgyőr.

 Lahti

-On 21 January 2022, he returned to Finland and signed with Lahti for the 2022 season.
+On 21 January 2022, he returned to Finland and signed with Veikkausliiga side Lahti for the 2022 season.